 How to Calculate the Value of a Personal Injury Case

-The following are just some of the variables that greatly affect how much compensation a plaintiff can recover for their injuries.
+The following are just some of the variables that greatly affect how much compensation a plaintiff may seek for their injuries.

 - Liability and Injuries

 The severity of the injuries and the cause of the harm are both important factors when considering value.
 If a jury or insurance company sees a dispute about the responsibility of each party for the injuries, they may assign what is known as comparative negligence, or the percentage of blame for which each party is accountable.

 If that happens, even a large verdict may be worth only a portion of the overall damages.
 Moreover, if a jury places more than 50 percent responsibility on a plaintiff for causing their own injuries, the plaintiff gets nothing.
 Therefore, the more the defendant can be held responsible, the more valuable the case may be.